edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

 23 is the number of samples collecting by perftools while the code was running.
 In 18 of them the cpu was executing BigDecimal#div, that takes the 78.3 of the total time, and as an average CPU of 78.3%.
-A detailed lecture about how to read the output can be found [http://gperftools.googlecode.com/svn/trunk/doc/cpuprofile.html#pprof](here)
+A detailed lecture about how to read the output can be found [here](http://gperftools.googlecode.com/svn/trunk/doc/cpuprofile.html#pprof)

-We can read this information in differents format, like gif
+like gif
 {% highlight bash %}
 pprof.rb --gif /tmp/pi > /tmp/pi.gif
 {% endhighlight bash %}